Big Springs Conference

 The Big Spring Conference is a high school athletic conference comprising small-size high schools located in southeast Missouri.
-The conference members are located in the counties of Carter, Oregon, Reynolds, Shannon, and Texas.
+The conference members are located in the counties of Carter, Oregon, Ozark, Reynolds, Shannon, and Texas.
 It is named after the Big Spring in the Current River that flows through much of the area and many of the counties in the conference.

 Members

-The Big Spring Conference consists of eight high schools.
+The Big Spring Conference consists of ten high schools.
 The conference comprises both Class 1 and Class 2 schools (in boys' basketball), the two smallest classes in Missouri.
+In 2024, Bakersfield, Dora, and Koshkonong joined the conference.